Paul, using the body analogy in I Corinthians, focuses on the need for unity and inter-relatedness by concentrating upon sound doctrine.

-Most people consider the second commandment to deal with making or falling down before a pagan idol, but it has far greater scope.
-John Ritenbaugh shows that it covers all aspects of the way we worship, including setting ourselves up in God's place by becoming enslaved to our own desires.
+Most people consider the second commandment to deal with making or falling down before a pagan idol, but it covers all aspects of the way we worship.

 Many fail to perceive the difference between the first and second commandments.
-John Ritenbaugh explains that the second defines the way we are to worship the true God.
+The second commandment defines the way we are to worship the true God.

 The Sabbath is a special creation, a very specific period of holy time given to all of mankind, reminding us that God created and is continuing to create.

 God's truth may bring about sadness, astonishment, anger, and bitterness to the one delivering the message.
 James and John were types of the Two Witnesses.

 How can we evaluate whether our Feast is 'good' or not?
 God's criticism of Israel's feasts in Amos 5 teaches what God wants us to learn from His feasts.